What is an SSL certificate, and how do I get one?

 Does Tiger Technologies offer SSL certificates for use on other servers?

-No. We only provide SSL certificates for Web site hostnames that are directly hosted on our Web servers.
-We don’t sell or provide certificates for use with other servers, and you can’t export the certificates we generate for use elsewhere.
+No. We only provide SSL certificates for website hostnames that are directly hosted on our Web servers.
+We don’t sell or provide certificates for use with other servers.

 If you need a certificate for other servers, you can probably get them yourself from the Let’s Encrypt service, completely unrelated to us.